B. J. Thompson (American football): Kansas City Chiefs

 Thompson was selected by the Kansas City Chiefs in the fifth round (166th overall) of the 2023 NFL draft.
 Thompson's rookie season ended with him becoming a Super Bowl Champion when the Chiefs defeated the San Francisco 49ers in Super Bowl LVIII.

 On June 6, 2024, Thompson suffered a cardiac arrest after having a seizure in a team meeting with the Chiefs.
 He was transported to a local hospital and was in stable condition.
 He was placed on the reserve/NFI list to begin the season.

 On May 3, 2025, Thompson was released by the Chiefs.

 Calgary Stampeders

 On September 22, 2025, Thompson signed with the Calgary Stampeders.
+He spent the remainder of the season on the practice roster and his contract expired on November 2.

+Edmonton Elks

+On May 17, 2026, Thompson signed with the Edmonton Elks.
+He was released by the Elks on May 31, as part of final roster cuts.